Noise shaping: Low-pass boxcar filter example

-In this model, when any sample's bit depth is reduced, the quantization error is measured and on the next cycle added with the next sample prior to quantization.
+In this model, when any sample's bit depth is reduced, the quantization error is measured and, on the next cycle, added to the next sample prior to quantization.
 The effect is that the quantization error is low-pass filtered by a 2-sample boxcar filter (also known as a simple moving average filter).
 As a result, compared to before, the quantization error has lower power at higher frequencies and higher power at lower frequencies.
 The filter's cutoff frequency can be adjusted by modifying b, the proportion of error from the previous sample that is fed back.

 Impulse response filters in general

 More generally, any FIR filter or IIR filter can be used to create a more complex frequency response curve.
 Such filters can be designed using the weighted least squares method.
 In the case of digital audio, typically the weighting function used is one divided by the absolute threshold of hearing curve, i.e.